pytest-dev/pytest-html/README.rst

 In order to respect the `Content Security Policy (CSP)
 <https://developer.mozilla.org/docs/Web/Security/CSP>`_,
-several assets such as CSS and images' are stored separately by default.
+several assets such as CSS and images are stored separately by default.
 You can alternatively create a self-contained report, which can be more convenient when sharing your results.
 This can be done in the following way: